 5 recommendations

 At Swegon we have many years of experience across a wide range of building applications, project challenges and customer requirements.
 This has given us extensive knowledge of hands-on project challenges.
 We also continuously gain valuable insights from developing new products, systems and solutions to meet our customers’ needs.
-We share our knowledge through a number of guides and here we have selected the most relevant recommendations that also apply for school applications.
+We share our knowledge through a number of guides and here we have selected the most relevant HVAC recommendations that also apply for school buildings.

-To get everything right from the beginning
+Get everything right from the beginning

 OFFICE GUIDE – ECONOMIC ASPECT

-Which is it - air or water, air and water?
+Get familiar with our softwareWhich is it - air or water, air and water?

 HOTEL GUIDE – NAPKIN SKETCH

-It is usually expressed as "air or water", referring to the choice between utilising an airborne or a waterborne system for heating or cooling a building.
+It is usually expressed as "air or water", referring to the choice between utilising an airborne or waterborne system for heating or cooling a building.
 However, ventilation and air quality requirements can only be met through an airborne system, which is why "air and water" is more correct.

-Hospitals and care rooms as examples
+More about air or waterHospitals and care rooms as examples

 PUBLIC BUILDINGS GUIDE